Workforkunal/Portfolio/README.md

 My Portfolio

 Hello!
 My name is Kunal Singh.
-I’m currently learning Kotlin Language.
-I am currently learning and working on Android apps.
+I am currently learning Kotlin language and I am currently working on Android apps.
-If anyone is looking at my portfolio then please check out my apps. then,
+If anyone is looking at my portfolio please do check out my apps.
-Let's talk and work on an App.
+So let's talk and work on an app.